NTU-CSIE-3dcv-TA/homework2-eric114610/3dcv_hw2_report.md

 I've also uploaded the video output for Q2-2, since I notice when I was recording, my computer is pretty lagged, so it cause the video being played also lagged.
 But I played it after recording then it's pretty smooth:

 https://youtube.com/shorts/5e5BSNW4B3I

+#### Appendix
+Thanks for 簡晟琪 for telling me about the paper P3P made easy.

+I've used chatGpt-5 for helping me doing this homework.
+I've used it to generate the overall structure of the code, then I will fix the bugs it created and also re-write some of it to make it matches the requirements of the homework.